merakigenart/meraki-js-sdk/README.md

 If you have a `draw()` function defined, you should instead add a `draw()` method to your script class and place the code there.

+_Note: The `MerakiScript` class gets included automatically by the SDK browser bundle during rendering._

 ```js
 // Sample script implementation using p5.js